 Chemotherapy or radiation therapy as a standalone treatment

 Chemotherapy or radiation therapy may also be used as a standalone treatment for a Pancoast tumor that cannot be surgically removed or has metastasized or spread to distant areas of the body.
 The goal is to slow the growth and spread of the cancer and ease the associated symptoms.
 For instance, by shrinking the tumor, chemotherapy or radiation therapy can reduce pressure on the lungs and make it easier and more comfortable for the patient to breathe.

-In addition to conventional treatments, patients may also wish to explore supportive care options to help manage their symptoms, strengthen their bodies and improve their overall quality of life.
-Pancoast tumor treatment options include:
+In addition to conventional cancer treatments, supportive care services are available to help patients manage their Pancoast tumor symptoms, strengthen their body and enhance their overall quality of life.
+Some options include:

 - Massage therapy

 Frequently asked questions (FAQs) about Pancoast tumor treatment